camayank/comply-flow-portal/replit.md

 # Universal Service Provider Platform - Enterprise Ready

-## Project Overview
+## Overview
-A comprehensive white-label platform that can be deployed for ANY service provider business requiring client management, operations management, document management, workflow management, and agent management.
-Transformed from DigiComply to become a universal solution that adapts to legal firms, accounting practices, consulting agencies, healthcare clinics, and any service-based business model.
+The Universal Service Provider Platform is a comprehensive, white-label solution designed for any service provider business.
+It offers client management, operations, document handling, workflow automation, and agent management capabilities.
+The platform aims to be a universal solution adaptable to various service-based models, including legal firms, accounting practices, consulting agencies, and healthcare clinics, with a vision for immediate ₹100 Cr+ revenue deployment and multi-industry national expansion.

-## Current Status: 100% OPERATIONAL - IMMEDIATE DEPLOYMENT READY
-- Core platform functionality: 100% COMPLETE ✅
-- All API endpoints: 100% FUNCTIONAL ✅
-- Cross-role data integration: 100% OPERATIONAL ✅
-- **Universal Admin Panel (42 requirements): 100% COMPLETE ✅**
-- **Universal Client Portal (31 requirements): 100% COMPLETE ✅**
-- **Universal Operations Panel (36 requirements): 100% COMPLETE ✅**
-- **Agent/Partner Portal (35 requirements): 100% COMPLETE ✅**
-- **All Minor Issues**: 100% RESOLVED ✅
-- **Enterprise Deployment**: IMMEDIATE READY ✅
-- **Platform Status**: 100% FULLY OPERATIONAL ✅
-- Ready for: Immediate ₹100 Cr+ revenue deployment, multi-industry scale, national expansion

 ## User Preferences
 - Focus on execution-ready deliverables